chuank/Easing/README.md

 SineEase easeObj;
 ```

-Besides a sine ease, you can also choose from:
+Besides a sinusoidal ease, you can also choose from:
 ```
 BackEase easeObj;
 BounceEase easeObj;